evrimturan/HadiCezmi/README.md

 Right-click on the Gizmo you want to remove.

 **2.5.
 Moving A Gizmo** <br>
 Place the mouse on the Gizmo you want to move.
-Drag and drop the Gizmo to the its new location.
+Drag and drop the Gizmo to its new location.

 **2.6.
 Switch to Run Mode** <br>
 Click the “Start” button to switch to run mode.
 If every player has 4 Gizmos on their editing area, the game will switch to run mode.
 If this is not the case, the user will be asked to do so.